 With the Chili Piper browser extension, you can change this field to true from the meeting in Google Calendar.

-What we'll do is start a new cadence once this No Show field changes in the CRM.
-This cadence can have anything between 3 steps and 7 spanned over a 2 months period depending on your cycle.
+We'll start a new cadence once this No Show field changes in the CRM.
+This cadence can have anything between 3 steps and 7 spanned over two months, depending on your cycle.

-Note that in this example, we are also checking to see that the "Meeting_Type_CP" field is set to "Demo Request".
+Note that we are also checking that the "Meeting_Type_CP" field is set to "Demo Request" in this example.
 This is entirely optional and will depend on the custom fields you deploy.
-Eg: You can refer to the "Booking_Status_CP" field instead, or simply automate on ALL no shows, regardless of meeting type.
+E.g., You can refer to the "Booking_Status_CP" field instead or automate on ALL no-shows, regardless of meeting type.

 Here's an example of a step in the "No Show" cadence:

-In the above example, we take advantage of advanced booking links in order to refer directly to the prospect that the email is going to, and without having to manually create a new booking link each time.
+In the above example, we use advanced booking links to refer directly to the prospect that the email is going to without manually creating a new booking link.